Martin Van Buren

-Van Buren was born in Kinderhook, New York, where most residents were of Dutch descent and spoke Dutch as their primary language.
-He was the first president to have been born after the American Revolution — in which his father served as a patriot — and is the only president to have spoken English as a second language.
-Trained as a lawyer, he entered politics as a member of the Democratic-Republican Party, won a seat in the New York State Senate, and was elected to the United States Senate in 1821.
-As the leader of the Bucktails faction, Van Buren emerged as the most influential politician from New York in the 1820s and established a political machine known as the Albany Regency.

-Following the 1824 presidential election, Van Buren sought to re-establish a two-party system with partisan differences based on ideology rather than personalities or sectional differences; he supported Andrew Jackson's candidacy in the 1828 presidential election with this goal in mind.
-He ran successfully for governor of New York to support Jackson's campaign but resigned shortly after Jackson was inaugurated so he could accept appointment as Jackson's secretary of state.
+He was born in Kinderhook, New York, where most residents were of Dutch descent and spoke Dutch as their primary language.
+Van Buren is the only president to have spoken English as a second language.
+He entered politics as a member of the Democratic-Republican Party, won a seat in the New York State Senate, and was elected to the United States Senate in 1821.
+As the leader of the Bucktails faction of the party, Van Buren established the political machine known as the Albany Regency.
+He ran successfully for governor of New York to support Andrew Jackson's candidacy in the 1828 presidential election but resigned shortly after Jackson was inaugurated so he could accept appointment as Jackson's secretary of state.
 In the cabinet, Van Buren was a key Jackson advisor and built the organizational structure for the coalescing Democratic Party.
-He ultimately resigned to help resolve the Petticoat affair and briefly served as the U.S. ambassador to the United Kingdom.
+He ultimately resigned to help resolve the Petticoat affair and briefly served as ambassador to the United Kingdom.
 At Jackson's behest, the 1832 Democratic National Convention nominated Van Buren for vice president, and he took office after the Democratic ticket won the 1832 presidential election.